Name Agata meaning, origin - female slovene name

 The meaning of the name Agata is: Form of AGATHA in various languages.

-The name Agata is present in the lists: Female names, Female names start with letter A, Croatian names, Czech names, Italian names, Polish names, Russian names, Serbian names, Slovak names, Slovene names, Spanish names, Swedish names.
+The name Agata is present in the lists: Female names, Female names starting with letter A, Croatian names, Czech names, Italian names, Polish names, Russian names, Serbian names, Slovak names, Slovene names, Spanish names, Swedish names.

 Number for the name Agata